tiagodavi/tiagodavi.github.io/index.md

 ### Professional Summary

 Back-End Developer with 13 years of experience delivering successful products.
-At my last company (Techifide), I was a NodeJS Developer responsible for building API services using NodeJS/RXJS/Express/OrientDB for two main projects and one of them called "BIM" was awarded at the British market in London for its expressive results.
+At my last company (Techifide), I was a Node JS Developer responsible for building API services using Node JS/RXJS/Express/OrientDB for two main projects and one of them called "BIM" was awarded at the British market in London for its expressive results.
 At Profile Design I built a system to monitor traffic accidents for the government and this system has been used for several companies to avoid new accidents until now.

 Currently I work for a financial company as an Elixir Developer using Elixir/Phoenix to build financial products such as Bank as a Service and Fraud Detection.